laumbourassa/smp/README.md

 ## Features
 - **Pre-Allocated Pools:** Pools are fixed in size and allocated at compilation, making its usage safe for applications where memory is constrained.
-- **Chunk Coalescing:** Attempts to coalesce neighboring deallocated chunks for efficient memory reusage.
+- **Block Coalescing:** Attempts to coalesce neighboring deallocated blocks for efficient memory reusage.
 - **Common Operations:** Supports allocation, contiguous allocation and deallocation.

 ## Getting Started